katekyy/duck/README.md

 </div>

 # Timer written in Rust
-It can be used to countdown a start of a stream, new year or anything else.
+It can be used to countdown a start of a livestream, new year or anything else.

 ## Prerequisites